marylawranceb-blip/cloud-computing-course/Laboratory-03-Multi-Cloud-Explorer/client-recommendations.md

 ### Recommended Platform: AWS

-AWS is a suitable choice for the global e-commerce company because it provides scalable infrastructure for applications serving customers around the world.
-The company can use load balancing and automatic scaling to handle changes in traffic.
-AWS also provides storage and database services for e-commerce applications.
+AWS is a strong choice for a global e-commerce company because it provides extensive global infrastructure and services designed for scalable applications.
+The company can distribute applications across multiple Availability Zones and use load balancing and automatic scaling to handle changing demand.
+These capabilities can help maintain availability when traffic increases.

 ### Possible Services

 - Amazon EC2
 - Elastic Load Balancing
-- Amazon S3
-- Amazon RDS
+- Amazon EC2 Auto Scaling

 ---